mirkobrombin/go-warp/docs/syncbus.md

 2. The payload contains the `key` and the operation type.
 3. All other nodes subscribed to the bus receive the event.
 4. They apply the invalidation locally (removing the key from their L1 cache).

+## Advanced Features

+### Adaptive Batching & Compression

+To handle high-throughput scenarios, the `RedisBus` implements **Adaptive Batching**.
+If the invalidation rate exceeds a threshold, events are automatically buffered (10ms window), compressed using **Gzip**, and sent as a single aggregated payload.
+This drastically reduces network IO and Redis CPU usage during bursts.